Jakob-Peters/Ad-density-calculator/readme.md

 ## ⚡️ What’s New (v2)
 - **Modular, maintainable code**: Clear sections for config, state, measurement, scoring, UI, utilities, and main runner.
 - **Configurable AdScore system**: All weights and thresholds are set in a `CONFIG` object.
-- **Multiple scoring factors**: Ad density, unique ads, content distance, viewport coverage.
+- **Multiple scoring modules**: Ad density (enabled), unique ads, content distance, viewport coverage (all present, can be enabled/disabled in config).
 - **Clean overlay UI**: Only the AdScore and factor breakdown; debug info is in the console.
 - **Debug mode**: Visual overlays and detailed logs (see below).
 - **Easy to extend**: Add new scoring factors or change weights easily.
 - **Updated documentation**: This README reflects the new structure and usage.
+- **To-Do**: Add advanced features (center/content-aligned ad weighting, above-the-fold weighting, improved debug UI module).

 ---